-EXCEPTION: This statement is not required of a candidate who has filed a statement for the same jurisdiction as an officeholder within sixty (60) days prior to assuming office or filing the Declaration of Candidacy.
+EXCEPTION: A candidate statement is not required if you filed any statement (other than a leaving office statement) for the same jurisdiction within sixty (60) days before filing a declaration of candidacy or other nomination documents.
 (Gov. Code §87201, 87202)

 Candidates for federal offices file under federal rather than state disclosure laws.
-For information, candidates for U.S. Representatives should write to: Office of the Clerk of the House of Representatives, 1036 Longworth House Office Building, Washington D.C., 202-225-1300.
+For information, candidates for U.S. Representatives should write to: Office of the Clerk of the House of Representatives, 1036 Longworth House Office Building, Washington D.C., 20515, 202-224-3121.